 Even better, it also stops people from knowing where you’re automating your social media activity because you don’t want people to see ‘Buffer’ or ‘IFTTT’ in your updates.
 That would be giving the game away.

 So once you’ve got all your social media automation tools up and running, make sure you hook them up to your Bitly account.
 Buffer, SproutSocial and IFTTT will all allow you to use Bitly instead of their URL shortening offerings.

 4. Know what you can and can’t automate

 You’ll need to get to grips with what you can and can’t automate.
-It goes without saying, but you shouldn’t automate any real conversation, such as customer interactions or complaints.
+You shouldn’t automate any real conversation, such as customer interactions or complaints.
 These will need your special care and attention, so you’re able to craft the right kind of response.

-Basically, anything that makes it look as though you’re automating things will only backfire.
-You want to show the real person behind your social profiles, if you want to be a success online.
+Anything that makes it look as though you’re automating things will only backfire.
+You want to show the real person behind your social profiles if you're going to be a success online.